Moving to Brazil

 If you are thinking about moving to Brazil, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "If moving to Sao Paulo know that prices are out of control and that there are lots of hidden costs to renting.
 I am from Chicago, where I lived in Lincoln Park.
 1. Rent, a 2 bedroom apt in Jardins(200 sq meters) will run about BRL 8000/mo.
 2. The Next biggest cost is the Condo fee which everyone must pay, about BRL 2000/mo.
 3. Next there is the IPTU or the property tax in Jardins expect to pay BRL 600/mo.
-4. Then of course you need insurance, expect to pay BRL 250/mo," replied a member in Sao Paulo.
+4. Then of course you need insurance, expect to pay BRL 250/mo," said one expat in Sao Paulo.

 "The average cost of housing in Brazil is typically high, and the level of cost is dependent on the specific city or region.
 In more affluent cities and regions, housing can be significantly more expensive than in places with a lower median income.
-Additionally, rental prices can vary greatly depending on location, size, and amenities offered," commented one expat who made the move to Brazil.
+Additionally, rental prices can vary greatly depending on location, size, and amenities offered," remarked one expat who made the move to Brazil.

 Should I buy or rent a home in Brazil?